Palmer penguins and discrete predictors

 Warning

 Sometimes scientists will plot histograms of data at the beginning of a research project, and use the histogram to decide if their data are “normally distributed” or not.
-This is not helpful!
+This is not helpful and may cause you trouble!
 Instead, decide on a model first, and ask yourself what kind of data you expect.

 Stan code for species differences